 We attach a summary of the principal recommendations of the Commission on Taxation and Welfare.
 The Commission did not recommend the introduction of a single wealth tax but instead opted to recommend significant increases in the tax yield from wealth and property.
 Although some of the recommendations were dismissed by An Tánaiste, as being from […]

 The Court of Appeal has ruled that delivery drivers for a company operating a Domino’s Pizza franchise should be treated as self-employed rather than employees.
 The decision overturned the previous ruling of the High Court.
 Consequently, PAYE was not deductible on the payments nor was Employer’s PRSI payable.
-The agreement between the parties provided that […]
+This decision is being appealed to the […]

 We are pleased to provide our comprehensive commentary on Finance Act 2021 which was signed into law by the President on 21 December 2021.